BCAppsLimited/BankValidator/context-sensitive-help.md

 The **Employee Card** has been modified to show a **Bank Account Validation Result** field immediately after the **Bank Account No.** field on the **Payments** tab.
 If you do not see this field, it could be because you are in a Production environment and you do not have a license assigned.
 The value of this new field will show the results of attempting to validate the data in the **Bank Branch No.** and **Bank Account No.** fields.
 The validation is performed as soon as the page data is loaded and is re-validated whenever you edit the values in either the **Bank Branch No.** or **Bank Account No.** fields.
 You do not need to take action to perform the validation as this is handled automatically.
 The **Bank Account Validation Result** field is for information only and will not prevent any actions using the bank account record.

+# NZ Bank Branches

+The **NZ Bank Branches** page shows all of the branches that have been imported from the PaymentsNZ Bank Branch Register file.
+The page serves no real purpose other than to let you see the data that is being used to validate your bank accounts.

+# NZ Banks

+The **NZ Banks** page shows all of the unique banks that have been imported from the PaymentsNZ Bank Branch Register file.
+Each bank also shows the validation algorithm that will be used to determine if the bank's check digit is correct.
+There is a drill down field showing a count of the number of branches associated with this bank.
+Use the drill down to show the related branches.

 # Payment Journal

 The **Payment Journal** page has been modified to show a **Bank Account Validation Result** field immediately after the **Recipient Bank Account** field.
 If you do not see this field, it could be because you are in a Production environment and you do not have a license assigned.
 The value of this new field will show the results of attempting to validate the data in the **Bank Branch No.** and **Bank Account No.** fields from the related recipient bank account.
 The fields being validated will depend on the **Account Type** field as follows: